Maheer96/BaseScript/content/JavaScript/A Beginner's Guide/01 - Basics.md

 >
 > ```javascript
 > {
->   let blockVar = "I'm block scoped!"
+>   let blockVar = "I'm block scoped!";
->   console.log(blockVar) // Accessible, Output: I'm block scoped!
+>   console.log(blockVar); // Accessible, Output: I'm block scoped!
 > }
 >
-> console.log(blockVar) // Uncaught ReferenceError: blockVar is not defined
+> console.log(blockVar); // Uncaught ReferenceError: blockVar is not defined
 > ```

-### Let, Var, & Const
+### Var, Let, & Const

-The three most common ways to declare a variable in JavaScript are to use `var`, `let`, and `const`.
+There are three common ways to declare a variable in JavaScript, these are the `var`, `let`, and `const` keywords, the former of which has become the outdated and error-prone of the bunch. `var` in JavaScript was the only way to declare variables until ECMAScript 2015, as such, it's newer counterparts serve a stronger purpose, making `var` difficult to use.
+Here is a basic example on how it might be used.

+> [!example] Using `var`
+>
+> ```javascript
+> var x = 5;
+> console.log(x); // Output: 5
+> ```

+The drawback to using `var` has to do with it's scoping issues. `var` is strange in that it is function-scope, yet not block-scoped, leading to unexpected behaviours that create errors that are difficult to track.
+Since it does not respect block boundaries (including conditional statements and loops), there are often unintended side-effects to its use.
+Another issue associated with `var` is **hoisting**.
+Hoisting is a unique quirk of JavaScript where variable and function declarations are moved to the top of their containing scope during compilation.
+Take the following for an example.

+> [!example2] Hoisting
+>
+> ```javascript
+> console.log(dummyVar); // Output: undefined
+> dummyVar = 15;
+> ```

+It might feel strange that this program outputs `undefined` rather than a `ReferenceError`, despite the variable being declared later in the code.
+As mentioned, JavaScript takes any declaration of variables and functions and hoists them within the code, so, the compiler interprets the _declaration_ first.
+In other words, you can imagine that before the first line of code JavaScript sees: `var dummyVar`, an empty declaration with no value.